ory/docs/guides/1-hydra/3-install/0-README.md

 $ docker network create hydraguide
 ```

-## Start a PostgreSQL container
+## Start a PostgreSQL Container

-For the purpose of this tutorial, we will use a PostgreSQL container.
-Don't run databases in Docker in production!
+For the purpose of this tutorial, we will use PostgreSQL as a database.
+As you probably already know, don't run databases in Docker in production!
+For the sake of this tutorial however, let's use Docker to quickly deploy the database.

 ```
 $ docker run \